 WHO Collaborating Centre on Natural Environments and Health

-Confirmed as a WHO Collaborating Centre on Natural Environments and Health, the achievement recognises the Centre’s significant contribution to science and policy-making from a decade of interdisciplinary research.
+The European Centre for Environment and Human Health has been designated as a WHO Collaborating Centre on Natural Environments and Health.
+This designation recognises the Centre’s significant contribution to science and policy-making on the interconnections between environment and human health.